interaction-lab/HARMONI/harmoni_actuators/harmoni_face/README.md

 Harmoni provides a wrapper on the cordial face, which is capable of expressing speech and emotion.

-We provide a fork of the face of [CoRDial](https://github.com/ndennler/cordial-public) which was created by the Interaction Lab.
+We provide a fork of the original [CoRDial face](https://github.com/ndennler/cordial-public) which was created by the Interaction Lab.
 Although it started as one face, we have implemented separate services for the eyes and mouth, allowing them to be controlled independently.
 ![packages](../images/screen_demo.png)

-The face service is split into thress services: the mouth, the nose, and the eyes.
+The whole face service consists of three services: the mouth, the nose, and the eyes.
 All the services can handle:
 - Action Units (AUs, facial action units corresponding to the facial muscle movements and which coding system is found [here](https://imotions.com/blog/facial-action-coding-system))
 - Facial expressions (combination of action units)

+Additionally, the mouth and the eyes support the following parameters.
-The mouth service handles also:
+The mouth service also handles:
 - Visemes (sound of words)

-The eyes service handles also:
+The eyes service also handles:
 - Gaze direction (where the face is looking at)

 ## Usage

+### General Usage

 The following documentation refers to the facial expression and action units requests (the ones that are managed by all the services).
 These requests can be called from every face service: mouth, eyes, and nose.